egecansen/resume/README.md

 - Working with automation tools including ***Selenium***, ***API*** testing tools, and ***Appium*** for mobile automation.
 - Generating comprehensive test reports to facilitate decision-making and enhance software quality.

-I am an active contributor of public utility libraries focused on software automation and java.
+Additionally, I am an active contributor of public utility libraries based on software automation and java.
-My main approach is to identify issues and optimize efficiency and effectiveness.
+My main focus is to identify issues and optimize efficiency and effectiveness.
 I adopt a collaborative approach to achieving project goals.  <br>

 ## Skills